How to Make a Strong Password

 Password Mistakes to Avoid

 - Using personal info and real words: Too easy to guess.
-Use something more random like chEwbAccAp!ZZa.
+Try something random like chEwbAccAp!ZZa.

-- Making it too short: Use at least 10 characters.
-Example: p3MberLY%Av.
+- Making it too short: Use at least 10 characters, e.g. p3MberLY%Av.

-You can use a mnemonic to help remember random passwords.
-For example, H=jNp2# can be remembered as: Harry = Jessica North Paris 2 #.
+You can use mnemonics to remember random passwords.
+For example, H=jNp2# can be remembered as Harry = Jessica North Paris 2 #.

 - Using the same password everywhere: If one account gets hacked, all others are at risk.